-Intended outcome Success criteria

-1. High Qualit Teaching fo all

-Recruitment and retention of teaching staff.

-2. Targeted Academic Support Strategies to improve the literacy skills of all pupils in Key Stage 3, including those who are disadvantaged, are successfully implemented.
-This is evidenced by: • Assessment and progress data which demonstrates improved comprehension skills for disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
-Teachers have recognised this improvement through engagement in lessons and book scrutiny. • A higher proportion of pupils with reading ages in line with their chronological age.
-Pupils have the reading and comprehension skills which enable them to fully access the Key Stage 3 curriculum. • Pupils completing Key Stage 3 with the reading comprehension skills to successfully transition to Key Stage 4 programmes of study, including the EBacc pathway.
+ended come Success criteria Teaching for all disadvantaged, are successfully implemented.
+This is evidenced by: Pupil Premium pupils' progress and attainment continuing to implemented.
+Further narrowing of the Pupil Premium / non-Pupil Premium gap measures.
+Pupil Premium pupils' progress and attainment continuing to improve at all key measures.
+Further narrowing of the Pupil Premium / non-Pupil Premium gap at all key Targeted Academic Support Strategies to improve the literacy skills of all pupils in Key Stage 3, including those who are disadvantaged, are successfully implemented.
+This is evidenced by: Assessment and progress data which demonstrates improved comprehension skills for disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
+Teachers have recognised this improvement through engagement in lessons and book scrutiny.
+A higher proportion of pupils with reading ages in line with their chronological age.
+Pupils have the reading and comprehension skills which enable them to fully access the Key Stage 3 curriculum.
+Pupils completing Key Stage 3 with the reading comprehension skills to successfully transition to Key Stage 4 programmes of study, including the EBacc pathway.